StuartApp/stuart-client-php/README.md

 Currently, the multi-drop feature available within the Stuart API allows you to send up to 8 dropoffs, and the Stuart platform will find the best route between these points.
 But it won't allow you to group orders.

 That's what this **experimental** feature is trying to solve.
-Before creating jobs, you are able to call the `findRounds` methods, which will give you back Jobs and waste (dropoffs that haven't been assigned to a route).
+Before creating jobs, you are able to call the `findRounds` methods, which will give you back grouped and optimized Jobs.

 Here you can find an example of how to use it: